senseexcel/senseexcel-reporting/install-clean.md

 ### LINK PROXIES
-As mnentioned earlier, this step is performed last to ensure that the link between the Central proxy and newly created Virtual proxy will work properly.
+This step is performed last to ensure that the link between the Central proxy and newly created Virtual proxy will work properly.

 QMC > Proxies > Virual Proxies, Central (Default)  > Associate Items > Virtual Proxies > SER > +Add > Link Existing > ser